voxoid0/bubbliminate/README.md

 # Bubbliminate
 A fully-featured, AI-powered, turn-based strategy game written in Java 6 and [libgdx](https://libgdx.badlogicgames.com/).
 It was published for [OUYA](https://en.wikipedia.org/wiki/Ouya) in 2013, then for Android in 2014.

+(Watch the video by clicking the image below.)
 [![Alt text](https://img.youtube.com/vi/qs3qPFU1doI/0.jpg)](https://www.youtube.com/watch?v=qs3qPFU1doI)

 (It is currently unavailable in the Google Play store because it needs to be rebuilt with a newer API and resubmitted.)